-The tuition fee for participants entering the Masters in Finance in August 2015 is £40,435.
-This includes course materials for core and elective courses, many social events, registration and examination fees.
+The tuition fee for participants entering the Masters in Finance in August 2016 will be confirmed in January 2016.
+The fees for the class starting in 2015 were £40,435.
+Fees include course materials for core and elective courses, many social events, registration and examination fees.
 Text books and living expenses are not included.

 Payment (full-time format)

 If you are offered a place on the full-time Masters in Finance you will be asked to pay a commitment fee of £1,800 about four weeks after the offer, and a second instalment of £11,675 about eight weeks after the offer.
 The balance will be due in mid July.

 Payment (part-time format) If you are offered a place, you will be asked to pay a commitment fee of £1,800 about four weeks after the offer.
 50% of the total fees (less the commitment fee) will be due in mid July 2015 with the remaining 50% due in mid July 2016.